ePages-de/epages-devportal/_posts/2021/2021-03-19-the-x-factor.md

 Experience shows that it's impractical, if not impossible, to come up with a specification detailed enough to leave no questions open during implementation.
 This is especially true for user interfaces.
 In an agile setup with a high level of trust towards developers to _do the right thing_, like we have it here at ePages, this doesn't seem problematic at first.
-But if you put backend and frontend in different teams, you have not _one_ point of handover from specification into engineer's brains, but _three_ : from product manager to backend developers, from product manager to frontend developers, _and_ from backend developers to frontend developers.
+But if you put backend and frontend in different teams, you have not _one_ point of handover from specification into engineer's brains, but _three_ : from product owner to backend developers, from product owner to frontend developers, _and_ from backend developers to frontend developers.
-Involving frontend developers in the API design process doesn't make this go away, in my experience.
+This holds true despite the fact that we usually involve frontend developers in the API design process.

 ## Planet of the APIs